brianmaierjr/brianmaierjr.github.io/_posts/2016-02-03-another-year.md

 image: new-year.jpg
 ---

 Once again it's another year and with it another new site.
+A newer, better, faster site.

 I'm still working on many things.
 If you see anything weird <a href="mailto:brianmaierjr@gmail.com">let me know about it</a>.